nervosnetwork/mercury/core/rpc/README.md

 - `item` - Specify the object for getting the account information.
   - If `item` is an identity, the account information corresponding to the identity will be queried.
   - If `item` is an address, the account information corresponding to the address will be queried
-  - If `item`  is the ID of an unspent record, the account information corresponding to the record will be queried.
+  - If `item`  is an unspent out point, the account information corresponding to the record will be queried.
 - `asset_infos` - Specify a set of asset types for the query.

 **Returns**

   - `account_number`: The number of accounts for a specific UDT asset.